Ojay97-hub/spontaneous-trip-generator/README.md

 ## MVP (Minimum Viable Product)

 The MVP includes:
-- A working frontend where users can click a button to receive a random Canadian city and its description
+- A working frontend where users can click a button to receive a random destination for the selected country and its description
 - A Django backend that returns a random destination from a hardcoded list (no database required)
 - Simple, clean UI using React and Tailwind CSS
 - No authentication, user accounts, or persistent storage